XOP/css-codeguide/README.md

 Core methodology principles are based on [BEM](https://en.bem.info/).
 It consists of two important things:

 1. Philosophy for structure of style files
-2. Naming convention (see example below)
+2. Naming convention for selectors (see example below)

 ```css
 .module-name {}